This article was last updated Aug. 25, 2020.

 With Medicare supplement plans, like Wellmark's MedicareBlue SupplementSM, members can see any doctor they want, as long as the doctor accepts Medicare.

 - Paying more for a plan than you need to.

-If you buy your Medicare supplement plan within six months of your Medicare Part B effective date, you can get any plan in your state, even if you have a pre-existing medical condition without any health questions.
-But, if you switch plans after your initial six months, insurance companies are allowed to ask health questions and charge you more for Medicare supplement coverage based on certain health conditions.
+If you buy your Medicare supplement plan within six months of your Medicare Part B effective date, you can get any plan in your state without answering any health questions even if you have a pre-existing medical condition.
+But, if you switch plans after your initial six months, insurance companies are allowed to ask health questions and charge you more for Medicare supplement coverage based on how you answer certain health questions.
 So, do your research ahead of time, and save.

 Need to learn the ins and outs of Medicare?
 We're here to help.

 If you live in Iowa or South Dakota, request your free Medicare Matters guide Opens New Window to learn more about the different parts of Medicare, when you’re eligible and your medical, dental and vision coverage options.

 If you live outside Iowa or South Dakota, go to Bcbs.com ExternalSite or call 888-630-2583 to find a Blue Cross Blue Shield plan near you.